AtticusKuhn/parallel-algorithms/src/cartesian_proof.lagda.md

+In this file, we will prove certain properties about our parallel reduction algorithm.
+The first property we will prove is the runtime, that it runs in logarithmic time.

 ⇉ represents a tracked computation, i.e. a computation where the number of steps needed to execute the computation is tracked by a nat representing the number of steps.